-Linux 32-Bit on Lexra
+Linux on Lexra

-The following topics explain the installation, configuration, and operation of the Performance Endpoint software for 32-bit Linux running on the Lexra platform.
+The following topics explain the installation, configuration, and operation of the Performance Endpoint software for 32-bit Linux running on a Lexra platform.
 (Ixia customers have successfully used this Performance Endpoint on MIPS platforms (big endian) as well as the Lexra platform.)